State Fair of Texas

 The State Fair of Texas is an annual state fair held in Dallas at historic Fair Park.
 The fair has taken place every year since 1886 except for varying periods during World War I and World War II as well as 2020, due to the COVID-19 pandemic.
 It usually begins the last Friday in September and ends 24 days later.
 The fair claims an annual attendance of over two million visitors through ticket scanning.
-The State Fair of Texas is considered one of the best in America as well as Dallas' signature event despite its troubled history.
+The State Fair of Texas is considered one of the best in America as well as Dallas' signature event despite its troubled history regarding, among other things, its relationship with the surrounding predominantly African-American community.

 Attractions

 The State Fair of Texas's opening day ceremonies are highlighted by the annual Friday parade rolling through downtown Dallas.
 In 2019, the parade moved to Fair Park.
 The fair also has a nightly parade called the Starlight Parade and a nightly light show called Illumination Sensation around the park's esplanade.
 However, the start of the fair is largely viewed negatively by the residential, as the blight it creates is so severe that it depresses the real estate value of neighboring homes, which are already in a depressed neighborhood.
 In addition, nearby businesses lose money while the fair is in operation.

 Traditionally, the centerpiece of the fair has been the annual college football game between Oklahoma and Texas, nicknamed the Red River Rivalry (historically known as both the "OU-Texas Game" or "Texas-OU Game") and played in the Cotton Bowl at Fair Park.
 Also, the State Fair Classic, featuring Grambling State University and Prairie View A&M University, is played at the Cotton Bowl during the fair.
 In 2010, Baylor and Texas Tech played their game during the fair for the first time.
 During the opening weekend of the 2013 fair, Army and Louisiana Tech played in the only Heart of Dallas Classic at the Cotton Bowl; it was abandoned thereafter.
 The Texas State Fair Football Showdown took place on the third weekend of the 2018 and 2019 fair and featured Southern and Texas Southern.
 In 2020, the Southern versus Texas Southern game moved to Arlington, Texas.

 The State Fair of Texas is the only fair in the United States to include a full auto show, dating back to 1913.
 However, the Texas Museum of Automotive History was forced to pull out as a tenant, blaming the fair for forcing it to close down during the annual event.